MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixed an issue where an empty option would appear on [customized Outlook popup messages](clientv2-admin-guide-customizations.md#customize-outlook-popup-messages) when only two options for the user to select were configured for the popup message.

-- Fixes to prevent [PowerShell](clientv2-admin-guide-powershell.md) from behaving unexpectedly in client versions after 2.8.x.

-- Fixes to ensure that a [justification prompt](clientv2-admin-guide-customizations.md#customize-justification-prompt-texts-for-modified-labels) appears in Outlook, when a user downgrades a classification label for the second time in the same Outlook session.

 - Fixed issues for opening protected **.jt** files in the [AIP Viewer app](clientv2-view-use-files.md).

-.
-- Fixed issues for opening protected files with inactive labels with the File Explorer and the [AIP Viewer app](clientv2-view-use-files.md).
+- Fixed issues for opening protected files with inactive labels with the [File Explorer](clientv2-classify-protect.md) and the [AIP Viewer app](clientv2-view-use-files.md).

 - [Size limits](clientv2-admin-guide-file-types.md#supported-file-sizes-for-the-file-explorer-and-powershell) for protecting and decrypting files using the File Explorer and PowerShell are now updated.

+- Fixed issues for duplicate records found in the detailed report when the [scanner runs in offline mode](../deploy-aip-scanner-prereqs.md#use-the-azure-portal-with-a-disconnected-computer).

+- Fixed issues in parsing [sensitivity label policies](/microsoft-365/compliance/create-sensitivity-labels).

 ## Version 2.10.46.0 for co-authoring (Public preview)